-- Put the AirPods back in the casing.
+- Put the AirPods back in the case.

 Up to this point, you have successfully removed the AirPods from the paired list.
 Now we need to reset them before pairing them again with our device.
 Follow the steps below.

-- Close the lid of your AirPod’s casing for a few seconds.
+- Close the lid of your AirPod’s case for a few seconds.

 - Open the lid again.

 - Press and hold the button at the back until the LED status light blinks orange/ amber.
 Continue pressing until it starts blinking white.
 Release the button.

 - Now hold the AirPods case close to your iPhone and wait for the ‘AirPods animation display’ to pup up, as shown in the image below.

 Note: When holding the case close to your iPhone, ensure the AirPods are inside the open Case, and the LED light blinks white.